madskristensen/DialToolsForVS/README.md

 - **Rotate left**: go to previous error
 - **Click**: Show the Error List

-When the Error List window is activated, the Errors dial item is automatically activated as well.
+When the Error List window is activated, the Errors dial item is automatically activated if it contains any errors.

 ### Editor shifters
 Shifting is a way to modify text in the editor based on the Dial rotation.
 When the caret is placed in a supported position, the shifting is enalbed.